Part 2 of Our Series on GLP-1 Nutrition and Dietary Counseling

 Specialization pays off for experts who focus on mastering the thorny details of practice in each of these areas.
 That’s particularly true when it comes to offering counseling for new GLP-1 medical weight-loss therapies.

 These medications have their own side effects that nutritionists have to be aware of.
-Uniquely, they also present nutritional challenges stemming from their primary effects: lowered insulin production and suppression of appetite.
+Notably, they also pose nutritional challenges stemming from their primary effects: reduced insulin production and appetite suppression.

-That means that even in cases where these drugs are working entirely as intended, medical professionals have to watch out for bone and muscle loss, nutrient deficiencies, and electrolyte imbalances.
+This means that even in cases where these drugs are working as intended, medical professionals must monitor for bone and muscle loss, nutrient deficiencies, and electrolyte imbalances.

 That’s a role where nutritional experts specializing in GLP-1 therapies can make a difference.